pcuzner/thread-exporter/README.md

 options:
-  -h, --help       show this help message and exit --filter FILTER  filter pids - by name or a list of comma separated pid id's --port PORT      tcp port to bind to (default is 9199)
+  -h, --help       show this help message and exit --filter FILTER  filter pids by name or pid (can also be a comma separated list) --port PORT      tcp port to bind to (default is 9199)
 ```
 The filter parameter is obviously the most important.
-This value can be the text of the command (the same as `/proc/<pid>/comm`) or it can be a comma separated list of specific PIDs to monitor.
+This value can be the text of the command (the same as `/proc/<pid>/comm`), a pid number or a comma separated list of pids or names or a mix of both.

 eg.
 ```
 thread-exporter.py --filter Xorg
-thread-exporter.py --filter 3240,6435
+thread-exporter.py --filter 3240,gnome-shell
 ```

 ### As a container on a Host (not k8s)